Review of the ELM327 Bluetooth OBD-II Reader and the Torque Android App

-It is important to note that this scanner is simply a connector and WILL NOT read the codes and display the information by itself.
+It is important to note that this scanner is simply a connector and will not read the codes and display the information by itself.
 It needs a device that can connect to it via Bluetooth wireless such as a smartphone or laptop computer (you will also need software on that device).
-An easy solution is an Android powered phone with the Torque Pro app installed.
+An easy solution is an Android-powered phone with the Torque Pro app installed.

 Torque Pro Android App

-I downloaded and installed the Torque Pro free version of the application onto my HTC Amaze smart phone.
-The paid full version is only $5 and you can find the full information on Google Play:
+I downloaded and installed the Torque Pro free version of the application onto my HTC Amaze smartphone.
+The paid full version is only $5, and you can find the full information on Google Play: